 If you’ve filed for worker’s compensation and were subsequently terminated, make sure to keep detailed records, copies of email conversations, and anything else that could help support your case.
 Then, reach out to an attorney to find out if your termination was legal.

-At BDT Law Firm, our focus is on you, the injured party.
+At The Law Office of Brian D. Tadros, our focus is on you, the injured party.
 After a workplace injury, you need representation and guidance far more than your employer (and certainly their insurance company)!
 If you feel that you were terminated (or are about to be terminated) in retaliation for a workers’ comp claim, this is the perfect opportunity to hire a workmans’ comp attorney.

 Contact us today to schedule a free consultation.
 We’re happy to review your case, answer your questions, and help you decide on the next steps.